openzipkin/brave/flume-zipkin-collector-sink/README.md

     mvn clean package

 and copy the resulting flume distribution jar file (./target/flume-zipkin-collector-sink-x.y.z-SNAPSHOT-flume-dist.jar) to a location where Flume can access it.
+Or instead of building one yourself you can also copy a released one, see above.

 Next you make flume-env.sh available by going into the apache-flume-1.4.0-bin/conf directory and execute: